 Arbitrage: Arbitrating is the process of exploiting marketing inefficiencies by taking advantage of the price difference between two or more markets.

 Article Spinning: Article spinning is the process of creating slabs of existing content which have been re-written or re-worded in order try to appear unique to the search engines.
-Some webmasters use spun articles in order to attempt to build bulks amounts of new backlinks.
-This practice is a direct manipulation of search engine guidelines and may result in penalisation.
+Some webmasters use spun articles in order to attempt to build bulk amounts of new backlinks.
+This practice is a direct manipulation of search engine guidelines and may result in a Penguin penalisation.

 Authority Site: An authority site refers to a website which contains many high quality incoming links and as a result is an authority within it's selected field.
 An authority website is most likely to have high PageRank, online visibility and SERP ranking placements.

-Backlinks: One of the most used terms in SEO.
+Backlinks: One of the most used terms in the SEO industry.
 A backlink is an inbound or incoming link from an external site.
-Having a healthy amount of high quality backlinks is a good indication that your site or web page is highly relevant and as a result may lead directly to high search engine ranking placements.
+Having a healthy amount of high quality backlinks is a good indication that your site or web page is highly relevant and as a result may lead directly to higher search engine ranking placements.

 Bad Neighbourhoods: Bad neighbourhoods refer to a website or a group of websites who engage in unethical or black hat practices.
-Being associated with any form of linking activities with bad neighbourhoods could put your website in high alert when detected by search engines.
+Been associated with any form of linking activities with bad neighbourhoods can put your website in high alert when detected by the search engines.

-Black Hat SEO: Another term in the SEO world where you would've come by at one point or another.
-Black Hat SEO refers to the SEO practices and techniques which directly violate search engine guidelines - Google, Bing, Yahoo.
-Such techniques are a direct attempt at manipulating search engines in order to achieve high search engine rankings.
+Black Hat SEO: Black Hat SEO refers to specific SEO practices and techniques which directly violate search engine guidelines - Google, Bing, Yahoo.
+Such techniques are a direct attempt at manipulating search engines in order to achieve higher search engine rankings.
 Black Hat SEO techniques include but are not limited to: cloaking of text, excessive keyword stuffing, automated link schemes, article spinning and more.

 Blog: A blog, short for weblog, is the discussion section of a website which consists of informational posts.
-Blogs are a good way to actively engage with readers whilst providing useful and relevant information which may be shared to attract backlinks for the website.
+Blogs are a good way to actively engage with readers.
+Blogs are also a powerful tools used to publish relevant content and attract backlinks to the host website.

-Blogroll: A link list on a blog which typically links out to other related blogs within the same industry or field.
+Blogroll: A link listed on a blog which typically links out to other related blogs within the same industry or field.

 Branded Keywords: Branded keywords are keywords which are associated with the brand name.
 Eg. The keyword "Apple phones" is a branded keyword because the brand name has been included as a part of the overall word.
 On the other hand, "New phones" would be deemed as an unbranded keyword as the keyword contains no mentions of a brand name.
 The process of SEO typically aims to attract organic traffic via unbranded keywords.

 Broken Links: Broken links are links which no longer direct the user to the designated page requested.
 Websites should be regularly checked for broken link occurrences and should be fixed ASAP.
 By having a healthy site with minimal broken links, this ensures a high level of user experience and may even result in improved conversion rates.

-Bounce Rate: Bounce rates refer to the percentage of users who enter a web page and then leave without any additional actions of browsing the site.
+Bounce Rate: Bounce rates refer to the percentage of users who enter a web page and then leave without any additional form of action.

 Cache: A cache is a component which stores data so future requests for page content can be served at an even faster rate than the first request.
 There are numerous cache plugins for WordPress which do an excellent job at serving faster page content.
-We recommend the use of either of the following 2 plugins for best performance: W3 Total Cache, WP Super Cache.
+The following two plugins have been known to work exceptionally well: W3 Total Cache, WP Super Cache.

-Call to Action: A call to action is a marketing term used to encourage or persuade users into completing a specific task.
-Use of call to action keywords is highly encouraged when trying to sell or market a particular service or product.
+Call to Action: A call-to-action is a marketing term used to encourage or persuade users into completing a specific task.
+Use of call-to-action keywords are highly encouraged when trying to sell or market a particular service or product.
 Such keywords may include: call, contact, purchase, buy or get in touch.
-It's recommended at least one call to action keyword is used in the meta description.
+It's recommended at least one call to action keyword be used in the meta description.
 This increases chances of higher click-through-rates from the search engine result pages.

-Cannibalisation: Cannibalisation is a keyword which has been optimised for excessively on two or more pages.
-This makes it harder for search engines to understand which page you are trying to rank the keyword for.
+Cannibalisation: Cannibalisation is a term used to describe two or more web pages on the same website trying to rank for the same keyword.
 Two or more pages unintentionally optimised for the same keyword could see themselves ranking and been de-ranked for the same search query.

 Canonical Tags: A canonical tag is the use of rel="canonical".
 The canonical tag is used to hint to Google that there is a preferred version of a set of pages with very similar content.
-Many websites have several pages with very similar products and content, for search engines to best index the right page, the most preferred page should be tagged with the canonical parameter.
+Many websites have several pages with very similar products and content.
+For search engines to best index the correct page, the most preferred page should be tagged with the canonical parameter.

 CDN: CDN is an acronym for either content delivery network or content distribution network.
 CDNs are large systems of servers deployed across multiple data centres of the internet with the goal of serving content to users in the most fastest and effective manner.
 There are both paid and free CDN providers offering different level of services depending on the demand of bandwidth needed.
 Our recommendation is to use either MaxCDN or Cloudflare for faster content loading times.

-Click Fraud: Click fraud is the invalid use of intentionally clicking on an ad with the purpose of wasting an advertiser's budget.
+Click Fraud: Click fraud is the term used to describe the process of intentionally clicking on an ad with the purpose of wasting an advertiser's budget.
 This occurrence is most frequent on Google Adwords, as the platform uses utilises a Pay-Per-Click system.

 Cloaking: Cloaking is a form of Black Hat SEO technique which involves presenting content to a search engine spider which is in fact different from the content presented to a user.